-Int.
-No. 1700: In relation to shelter for runaway and homeless youth
+Council Speaker Johnson's Bill In relation to shelter for runaway and homeless youth (Capacity and Reporting)

-Int.
-No. 1700, which requires DYCD to report annually on the demographics and characteristics of the RHY population, is a simple yet critical change.
+This language varies the most from Int.
+No. 1700, which was introduced last session.
+Although the bill language in its current form would still require DYCD to report annually on the demographics and characteristics of the RHY population, the report on capacity is a change from prior language.
 Reporting requirements such as these not only foster transparency and accountability, they are the means by which NYC will understand who these young people are and what they need.
 Without an accurate and regularly updated picture of this population, the City cannot serve them well.
-This bill will begin to provide a sense of who is using the system and will broaden reporting requirements as has been done previously for other shelter systems in NYC.
+This bill will begin to provide a sense of who is using the system and will broaden reporting requirements, as has been done previously for other shelter systems in NYC.
 Also, this bill will ensure that youth who are trying to access shelter services will be able to do so.
+As stated above, the bill language should be clear that DYCD is tasked with providing the required reports, rather than the providers.